- Search The Registry

 - My Account

-*This date, The Registry honors Ethiopian Jews.
-Ethiopian Jews or Beta Israel are a Black African ethnic group from northwestern Ethiopia who practice Judaism.
+*On This date, The Registry honors Ethiopian Jews.
+Ethiopian Jews, or Beta Israel, are a Black African ethnic group from northwestern Ethiopia who practice Judaism.

-Although the origins of Judaism in Ethiopia remain a mystery, it is likely that the community's roots extend 2500 years.
+Although the origins of Judaism in Ethiopia remain a mystery, the community's roots likely extend 2500 years.
 Some Beta Israel believes that they are descendants of Menelik, according to legend, the son of King Solomon and the Queen of Sheba.
 Others believe Beta Israel to be the tribe of Dan, one of the ten lost tribes of Israel.
 Still, others trace the group's history to the biblical parting of the Red Sea, holding that the Jews of Ethiopia were those who did not cross in time and thus escaped from Egypt by heading south.
 Some scholars have suggested that Beta Israel are the descendants of a group converted by Jews from southern Arabia (present-day Yemen) roughly 2001 years ago speaking Agaw (a Cushitic language).

 When the kingdom of Aksum adopted Christianity as its official religion during the fourth century C.E., Beta Israel was forced to relocate to the mountainous region around Lake Tana.
-Over the centuries Beta Israel, numbering in the hundreds of thousands, ruled a powerful state in what is today Ethiopia.
+Over the centuries, Beta Israel, numbering in the hundreds of thousands, ruled a powerful state in what is today Ethiopia.
 Beginning around 1400, however, the Dynasty of Solomon’s Ethiopia gradually subdued these Jewish people.
 During the seventeenth century, the Ethiopian emperor finally defeated the Jewish state and seized their land.
-Most Beta Israel gradually gave up their Agaw language and adopted the Tigrinya or Amhara language of their neighbors.
+Most Beta Israel gradually gave up their Agaw language and adopted their neighbors' Tigrinya or Amhara language.
 The situation of Beta Israel worsened toward the end of the nineteenth century.
 By 1900 only 60,000 to 70,000 remained; the rest had fallen victim to famine or disease or been forcibly converted to Christianity.